Their first year away at college is almost over. You can exhale now, moms. You did it.

 No longer did I find the need to check in with him daily, or need that final late night “tucked in” text from him saying he’s ok.
 We had all adjusted, and our new normal actually finally felt “normal.”
 When he went back after Christmas break, I became well aware that the mother/child relationship which had forever been a series of “Good morning sweet baby!
 Hi happy child!
 How are ya pesky ‘tween? and “What’s up cranky teen?” was no longer all about hellos, but now all about goodbyes. *SIGH.

 The end of his first year at college is now just a couple of weeks away, and like his first year of kindergarten all I can think is, “That went by way too fast, and I actually survived it without my little guy.
 I did it! ” And knowing what I know now, about how when that first year of kindergarten ended the following 11 years flew by incrementally faster, I know that his college years will be over in a blur.
 But I also know that in the remaining years he has at college, I will become stronger and happier as I watch him grow and learn, and become the amazing adult I tirelessly raised him to be.

 Because now I know that sad goodbyes truly mean happy futures.

-(Now, if I could just get him to NOT being home so much filthy laundry, than I’d really be happy.)
+(Now, if I could just get him to NOT bring home so much filthy laundry, then I’d really be happy.)

 Photo credit: WhisperToMe